sa-mm/getting-started-solution-template/README.md

 In order to be utilized from exosense the 'data' content have to be described in the 'config_io' resource.
 This template automatically generates the 'config_io' from the Sigfox service callback payloadConfig settings.

+In Sigfox connector, the 'config_io' is centralized and common to all devices therefore the exosense edition is disabled.

 As example a callback resources named "data_in.mydata" will be available to ExoSense using the base type inferred from the Sigfox decoding.

 In order to utilize [ExoSense custom type](https://github.com/exosite/industrial_iot_schema/blob/master/data-types.md) the resources nested in 'data_in' needs to be named after the ExoSense type key.